 This week helped me see coding and gaming less as add ons and more as tools.
 They are not replacements for movement, discussion, or hands on experience, but they can enrich them, especially in PHE and high-performance training.

 Computational thinking builds clarity, patience, and structured problem solving.
+Coding provides a creative medium for demonstrating understanding.
+Games can increase engagement when they are intentionally designed.

 As a future PHE educator, I want technology to serve learning, not the other way around.
 If coding and gaming helps students think more deeply, collaborate more meaningfully, and take ownership of their learning, then I can see myself including it in my classroom.